 With spring approaching, it is important for parents to keep safety in mind when their children are playing outside.
-Keeping kids safe while they ride their bikes should be a top priority, according to Jordan Hinds, community programs specialist at Children’s Hospital of Pittsburgh of UPMC.
+Keeping kids safe while they ride their bikes should be a top priority, according to Jordan Hinds, community programs specialist at UPMC Children’s Hospital of Pittsburgh.

 “Bike safety deserves attention because more children ages 5 to 14 are seen in emergency departments for injuries related to biking than any other sport,” he says.